 The project activity consists on the supply of clean hydroelectric electricity to the Brazilian National Interconnected System (SIN) through the implantation and operation of Small Hydropower Plants (SHPs) Bandeirante, Barra Escondida, Belmonte and Prata, located in the state of Santa Catarina, Southern Region of Brazil, with an installed capacity of 11.85 MW, using a small reservoir, with low environmental impact.

-The main objective of the SHPs Bandeirante, Barra Escondida, Belmonte and Prata is to help attending the growing demand for energy in Brazil, due to the country's economical and population growth, supplying clean and renewable energy, contributing, thus, to the environmental, social and renewable energy in relation to the country's total consumption of electricity.
+The main objective of the SHPs Bandeirante, Barra Escondida, Belmonte and Prata is to help attending the growing demand for energy in Brazil, due to the country's economical and population growth, supplying clean and renewable energy, contributing, thus, to the environmental, social and economical sustainability, by increasing the participation of clean and renewable energy in relation to the country's total consumption of electricity.